commune-ai/subspace/README.md

 1. Implements Commune's consensus mechanism
 2. Advertises cluster modules and their IP addresses
-3. Enables peer discovery for nodes to connect with each other
+3. Enables peer discovery for nodes to connect

 ## System Requirements